mat10599/mat10599/README.md

 - ML project where the goal is to predict bicycle traffic in Paris. [main notebook](https://github.com/mat10599/bike_counters/blob/main/final_notebook.ipynb)

 - Streamlit made app to allow user to label images

+- Small ML project to predict Bike traffic in Paris